MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites-standalone.md

 >[!NOTE]
 >If you run Wireshark on Defender for Identity standalone sensor, restart the Defender for Identity sensor service after you've stopped the Wireshark capture.
 If you don't restart the sensor service, the sensor stops capturing traffic.

-If you attempt to install the Defender for Identity sensor on a machine configured with a NIC Teaming adapter, you'll receive an installation error.
+If you attempt to install the Defender for Identity sensor on a machine configured with a NIC Teaming adapter, you receive an installation error.
 If you want to install the Defender for Identity sensor on a machine configured with NIC teaming, see [Defender for Identity sensor NIC teaming issue](../troubleshooting-known-issues.md#defender-for-identity-sensor-nic-teaming-issue).

 ### Ports for standalone sensors

-The following table lists the extra ports ports that the Defender for Identity standalone sensor requires configured on the management adapter, in addition to ports listed for the [Defender for Identity sensor](../prerequisites.md#required-ports).
+The following table lists the extra ports that the Defender for Identity standalone sensor requires configured on the management adapter, in addition to ports listed for the [Defender for Identity sensor](../prerequisites.md#required-ports).

 |Protocol|Transport|Port|From|To|
 |------------|-------------|--------|-----------|---|